laith43d/juju/readme.md

 ## Learning Juju

-Documentation is still not completed, will be available ASAP.
+Documentation hasn't completed yet, but will be available ASAP.

 ### Installation and running